hobo71/wpsso-plm/README.md

 <ul>
 <li><p>To provide location information for the webpage content (ie. the content subject is about a specific physical place / location).</p></li>
-<li><p>To provide location information for an Organization, which in turn may be related to the content (ie. the content Publisher, event Organizer, etc.).</p></li>
+<li><p>To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).</p></li>
 </ul>

-<p>The Free version of WPSSO PLM can provide location information for the <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO Organization Markup</a> (aka WPSSO ORG) add-on.
-The WPSSO ORG add-on is required to select a place / location for an organization / local business.</p>
+<p>The Free version of WPSSO PLM can provide location information for the <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO Organization Markup</a> (aka WPSSO ORG) add-on.</p>

+<p>The WPSSO Organization Markup (aka WPSSO ORG) add-on is required to select a place / location for an organization / local business.</p>

 <h3>WPSSO PLM Standard Features</h3>